amymhaddad/cs50_project0/README.md

 # Project 0

-Web Programming with Python and JavaScript
+Course: Web Programming with Python and JavaScript

+The aim of this project: Design a personal webpage about yourself, one of your interests, or any other topic of your choice.
+The subject matter, look and feel, and design of the site are entirely up to you, subject to the following requirements.

 I created a webpage about myself and my interests.
-It includes a hompage (amymhaddad) and three links to separate pages on: writing, programming, and lifelong learning.
+It includes a homepage (amymhaddad) and three links to separate pages on: writing, programming, and lifelong learning.
 Each page includes links, lists, and/or a table.
 And each page has its own stylesheet.
-I intentionally use Flexbox on my website to get a lot of practice with it.

 This is how the project is organized: index.html